daleonpz/daleonpz.github.io/_drafts/pointless.md

 Let's talk about **you**.
 What are you passionate about?
 How confident you are in your skills?
 How much effort you put on your training? and are you enjoying and understanding the process?
 These questions come to my mind everytime I face a new challenge.
-Because, a challenge tests your skills, your training and, ultimate, test yourself.
+Challenges are good, they test your skills, your training and, ultimate,  yourself.
-Thus, if you want to become better, you must challenge yourself on a regular basis.

-So far, everything sounds cool and easy.
-However, the hard part is the process.
+Challenges are just part of the game of getting better.

-Getting better is hard.
+However, getting better is hard, and it takes time.
 At the beginning it only requires motivation and set some goals.
-The first steps are easy, you will see changes in almost no time and you will feel great.
+The first steps are easy, you will see progress in almost no time and, of course, you should be proud of it.
-The tought part starts when your progressing "slows down" even if you train everyday.
+But the tough part starts when your progress "slows down" even if you train harder.
 I always make this analogy.
-In role playing games, such as Final Fantasy or World of Warcraft, leveling up the first 20 levels are easy and usually people reach that level in no time, but higher levels are toughter.
+In role playing games, such as Final Fantasy or World of Warcraft, leveling up the first 20 levels are quite easy and usually people reach level 20 in no time, but higher levels are tougher.
-You realize that leveling up from 41 to 42 requires more effort than leveling up from 1 to 30.
+At some moment, you realize that leveling up from 41 to 42 requires more effort than leveling up from 1 to 30.
-In life is the same, is even more frustating when see other making progress faster than you without working as hard as you.
+In life is almost the same, it is even more frustating when others are making progress "faster" than you without working as hard as you.

 It sucks working hard and no having the results you expected.
-What can you do then?
-The answer is simply, **keep working hard**.
+So, what can you do then?
+The answer is simple, **keep doing your job**.
-I am pretty sure that if you think about how good you were 2 or 3 year ago, you will realize that all your hard work paid off.
+I am pretty sure that if you think about how good you were 2 or 3 year ago, you will notice that all your hard work paid off.
-You are stronger, faster, smarter, more proefficient.
+You are stronger, faster, smarter, more proefficient than before.
-It is comprehensible that from time to time having doubts about yourself  when you face a challenge that you are not able to do it, .
+It is comprehensible that from time to time having doubts about yourself  when you face a challenge and you are not able to do it, even after several hours of effort.
+But it happens and you shouldn't be ashamed.

 |<img src="/images/posts/hardwork-1.jpg" style="width: 300px; height: 525px">Aftermath: rings workout |<img src="/images/posts/hardwork-2.jpg" style="width: 300px; height: 525px">I wake up everyday at 5am|

-You will be frustated, angry, and you will even cry.
+The bottomline is that you will be frustated, angry, and you will even cry.
 You won't progress as fast as you want to.
-But if love what you do the only thing you can do is keep training.
+But if you love what you do the only thing you can do is keep training.
 Focus on you, the only person that can help you getting better, the only person that do the stuff you want, and the only person that will feel awesome **it's you**.
-So, discipline your body and your mind to keep you motivated and working hard, and believe in your training whenever you face a new challeng, believe that all the sweat, blood, effort and training will support you.
+So, discipline your body and your mind to keep you motivated and working hard, believe that whenever you face a new challenge all the sweat, blood, effort and training will support you.

+This is me doing a dive kong vault.
+Since I start doing parkour I always was scared of doing dive kongs and dive rolls, and I tried to avoid them whenever possible.
+But I decided that it was time to change that, so I've been training my dive kongs and rolls over the last months.

+The main reason I posted that photo is because when I did that dive kong I wanted to test if I could made it, but when I was close to the wall my body just moved by itself and suddenly I was on the air.
+I was so impressed how everything happened that I was speechless.
+My friends told me that they also thougth that I was going to test the jump, not make it.

+That dive kong was the reason I wrote this post.
+ I am still having a hard time doing dive kongs and rolls, but now I am sure that I can do some crazy shit and my training won't betray me.
+By the way, I did the jump few more times.